Thais love chatting, laughing, gossiping, maybe not too much discussing but to put it short love to talk to other people.

 1. LINE Messenger

-To add friends and start chatting in LINE there are two ways: You either search for the Line ID of your friend (which can be found under More – Settings – Profile and the search can be done visa More – Add Friends – Search by ID) and add him as a friend or you scan his or her QR Code (which can be found under More – Add Friends – QR Code – My QR Code).
-As soon as the person accepted the friend request the contact appears in your friends list and you can start chatting.
+To add friends and start chatting in LINE there are two ways: You either search for the Line ID of your friend (which can be found under Settings – Profile – LINE ID and the search can be done via Add Friends – Search) and add her as a friend or you just scan her QR Code (which can be found under Add Friends – QR Code – My QR Code).
+As soon as you have added the person to your friends list you can start chatting.

 2. Facebook Messenger